ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 i.e. it needs to be treated like a global variable, in the sense that there is a single instance of it.

-If we go the `output` variable route, a question is what happens with the outputs of the interface functions (i.e. the values in `Output`, in the mathematical function described earlier).
+If we go the `output` variable route, a question is what happens with the outputs of the entry point functions (i.e. the values in `Output`, in the mathematical function described earlier).
-If all the output data is explicitly written into the output record by the Leo code, then perhaps the Leo interface functions should always return `()`, i.e. "nothing", or perhaps they should be predicates, i.e. return `bool`, where `true` indicates a successful check (e.g. "yes, this private input yields this commitment when hashed") and `false` indicates a failed check.
+If all the output data is explicitly written into the output record by the Leo code, then perhaps the Leo entry point functions should always return `()`, i.e. "nothing", or perhaps they should be predicates, i.e. return `bool`, where `true` indicates a successful check (e.g. "yes, this private input yields this commitment when hashed") and `false` indicates a failed check.